TolikPylypchuk/Cineaste/ADR/0011-unit-tests-be.md

 The most obvious alternative is not to write tests at all, but that's out of the question.

 NUnit and MSTest are alternative unit-testing frameworks, but I'm most accustomed to xUnit.
-Property-based testing is not required, but I like this approach a lot. bUnit is not required as well, but I think it will make testing the front-end much easier.
+Property-based testing is not required, but I like this approach a lot.